What is Azure Service Manager and what does it mean by classic?

 We recommend that you abort your migration and then log a support request to increase the quotas in the region where you are migrating the VMs.
 After the quota request is approved, you can start executing the migration steps again.

 How do I report an issue?

-Post your issues and questions about migration to our VM forum, with the keyword ClassicIaaSMigration.
+Post your issues and questions about migration to our Microsoft Q&A question page for VM, with the keyword ClassicIaaSMigration.
 We recommend posting all your questions on this forum.
 If you have a support contract, you're welcome to log a support ticket as well.

 What if I don't like the names of the resources that the platform chose during migration?